Ventures empowers entrepreneurs with limited resources and unlimited potential to improve their lives through small business ownership.

 Ventures is a certified Community Development Financial Institution and a Small Business Administration Microloan Program Intermediary lender.

 We serve individuals in the Puget Sound region of Washington State for whom traditional business education and financing are out of reach, with a focus on individuals with low incomes (defined as less than 80% of the HUD area median income).
-The average Ventures client supports a family of 2.6 on $24,124 per year.
-In 2014, 68% of clients were female, 67% were people of color, 38% were immigrants or refugees, and 26% were Spanish-speaking.
+The average Ventures client supports a family on $24,124 per year when they enter our program.
+In 2016, 69% of clients were female, 67% were people of color, 29% were immigrants or refugees, and 30% were Spanish-speaking.